isl-org/Open3D/docs/tutorial/visualization/web_visualizer.rst

   Intel XEON processors without integrated graphics.
 You'll need to add a discrete GPU to the instance and install the graphics driver to enable the web visualizer.
-- Web visualizer servers are not supported on the ARM6 platform.
+- Web visualizer servers are not supported on the ARM platform.

 2. Standalone mode
 ------------------